You are here:

 FutureMARES is an EU-funded research project that investigates the relationships between climate change, marine biodiversity, and ecosystem services.

 Why cephalopods are better adapted to climate change than other marine animals, and what the significance of their spread in the North Sea could be for fish stocks and the fishing industry, is explained in this article.
-Available in German only.

 Living conditions in the Arctic have changed as rapidly in recent decades as in hardly any other ecosystem on Earth.
 This thematic focus from the Alfred Wegener Institute (AWI) provides the facts.